Did you know?

 Refrigeration accounts for the largest share of annual electricity use by the U.S. commercial sector

-EIA estimates that in 2017, refrigeration was the largest single use of electricity in the commercial sector.2 The commercial sector includes retail, office, education, institutional, public, and government facilities, and public services such as water supply, sewage treatment, telecommunications equipment, and outdoor and public street lighting.
-The major uses and their share of total electricity use by the commercial sector in 2017 were
+EIA estimates that in 2018, refrigeration was the largest single use of electricity in the commercial sector.2 The commercial sector includes retail, office, education, institutional, public, and government facilities, and public services such as water supply, sewage treatment, telecommunications equipment, and outdoor and public street lighting.
+The major uses of electricity and their shares of total electricity use by the commercial sector in 2018 were

 - Space heating—2.6%

-Other miscellaneous uses in the list above include the numerous, mostly small, electrical appliances in U.S. homes, apartments, and related property.
+Other miscellaneous uses in the list above include the numerous other electrical appliances and equipment in commercial and institutional buildings and related property.

 Machine drives are the largest use of electricity by U.S. manufacturers

-In 2014, nearly half of electricity used by U.S. manufacturers was for operating machinery.3 The major uses and their share of total electricity use by the commercial sector in 2014 were
+In 2014, nearly half of electricity used by U.S. manufacturers was for operating machinery.3 The major uses of electricity and their shares of total electricity use by the commercial sector in 2014 were

 - Machine drives (motors)—48.2%